This tender and fluffy keto chocolate cake is made with almond flour and frosted with a rich chocolate frosting.

 - Pour the batter into the prepared baking dish and smooth the top with a rubber spatula.

-- Bake until the center is set and a toothpick inserted in it comes out clean, 18-20 minutes.
+- Bake until the center is set and a toothpick inserted in it comes out clean, about 18-20 minutes.
 Cool the cake in the pan for about 1 hour.

 - If you wish, frost the cake using an offset spatula.
 If you don't frost it, I recommend dusting it with a powdered sweetener to make it look pretty.